Certain Allergy Medications Can Seriously Impact Your Ability to Drive or Operate Machinery

-some antihistamines can make you feel drowsy, unfocused and slow to react
+some antihistamines, especially when taken with other medications or alcohol, can make you drowsy, unfocused and even slow to react

 Precautions to Take